mohangk/goodroot.ca/content/_index.md

 ## Kellen Evan Person

 ### Mugwump.
-Writer.
-Internetman.
+Thinker.
+Spirit.

-A Canadian-born Internet native and entrepreneur, **Kellen Evan Person** - also known as Goodroot - loves to write, turn ideas into living things, and propagate love-focused perspectives.
-Should you ever want a polite and unique thought, he’s always open to new ideas and curious people.
+A Canadian-born Internet native and entrepreneur, **Kellen Evan Person** - also known as Goodroot - loves to turn ideas into living things and inspire love-focused perspectives.
+Should you ever want a unique thought, he loves to bring his vision and wisdom to new ideas.

-At the moment, he’s writing within his personal blog - this one - and working with Fly.io building the world’s first **Application Delivery Network**.
+He's worked with monolithic technology companies, high-profile start-ups, and major Canadian academic institutions.
+After nearly two decades spent developing web technologies, he's shifting his focus to build heartful communities and advocate for Entheogen and Spirit.

 <img src="https://github.com/goodroot/hugo-classic/raw/master/images/partywizard.gif">

----
-### Writings